 1. What is COG-Train?

-COG-Train is an educational initiative developed jointly by the COVID-19 Genomics UK (COG-UK) consortium and Wellcome Connecting Science (WCS) to provide open-access learning in SARS-CoV-2 genomics.
-For details about the COG-Train programme, please click here.
+COG-Train is an educational initiative developed jointly by the COVID-19 Genomics UK (COG-UK) consortium and Wellcome Connecting Science (WCS).
+COG-Train will leverage the genomics sequencing and data management expertise within COG-UK and amongst international partners to deliver a training programme that enhances SARS-CoV-2 sequencing and surveillance around the globe.
+For more information about the COG-Train programme, please click here.

 2. What resources will COG-Train create?

-COG-Train will create a series of open-access courses covering multiple aspects of SARS-CoV-2 sequencing.
-These courses will be based upon WCS’s prior successful use of the FutureLearn platform, and will cover topics such as: analysis, data linkage, and integration with public health and policy bodies.
+COG-Train will create a series of open-access courses covering multiple aspects of SARS-CoV-2 sequencing and analysis, based on Wellcome Connecting Science’s successful use of the FutureLearn platform.
+Courses will cover topics such as sequence analysis and bioinformatics, data linkage, and integration with public health and policy bodies.

-The COG-Train programme will also include virtual courses featuring a week of live training delivered online.
-These courses will include train-the-trainer components developed in partnership with Wellcome Africa and Asia programmes (AAPs) and aim to support trainees in both learning new technology and developing their pedagogical skills.
-A remote classroom model will be used to increase the reach and impact of COG-Train learning materials, with training being delivered simultaneously in many classrooms across multiple countries.
+The courses will teach trainees the technical aspects of sequencing and bioinformatics, and grant them the knowledge to run their own courses.
+The distributed classroom model will be used to increase the reach and impact of learning materials, with training delivered simultaneously in many classrooms across multiple countries.

 3. Who are COG-Train’s resources for?

-COG-Train is not able to offer one-to-one training or single-country assistance with genomic surveillance at this time.
-If you require genomics surveillance support, we would like to direct you to the New Variant Assessment Programme (NVAP), set up by the UK government to assist other countries in their response to COVID-19.
+At this time, COG-Train is not able to offer one-to-one training or single-country assistance with genomic surveillance.
+If you require genomics surveillance support, we would like to direct you instead to the New Variant Assessment Programme (NVAP), which was set up by the UK government to assist other countries in their response to COVID-19.
 We hope that this programme will be able to support your sequencing needs.